PurpleCode001/evilgogophish/README.md

 ```

 ## Work In-Progress
-* SMS Phishing Server Config is not 100% integrated to gogophish.
+* SMS Phishing Server Config is not 100% integrated to evilgogophish.
 And disclaimer to using fals3s3t python script.
 * Adding another function to install Evilginx with GoPhish

 ## Change Log

-* 09/26/20 - gogophish BETA is released
-* 09/27/20 - gogophish v0.1.1 is released
-* 09/27/20 - gogophish v0.1.2 is released
-* 03/22/23 - gogophish v0.1.3 is released
+* 03/12/26: Evilevilgogophish 1.0 is released